 - Normal limits score is considered between 75-125.

 - Percent delay must be greater than or equal to 25% to be considered a substantial functional impairment.

 - Standard deviation below the norm must be greater than or equal to 1.5 SD below the norm to be considered a substantial functional impairment.

 For children a year old or older:

 If the clinician conducting the IQ test expressed concern about the results due to the child's ability to participate in the testing process, don't use the results of that test.
-The screener will want to consider the results from the most recent IQ test a child has if they have had multiple tests done.
+The screener will want to consider the results from the most recent IQ test a child has taken.
 It does not matter how old the IQ test is as long as it is the most current one on record for that child.
-The screener is required to select the accurate drop down option based on the child's valid Full Scale IQ Score on the CLTS FS.
+The screener is required to select the accurate drop-down option based on the child's valid Full-Scale IQ Score on the CLTS FS.

 Assessment Results within Normal Limits

 If the valid norm-referenced standardized test results or IQ score do not represent a substantial functional impairment in communication or learning, the screener must include the results on the functional screen.
 These test results are more objective and comprehensive than any of the individual options listed on the functional screen and provide valid and reliable evidence that this child does not meet the required degree of delay for this IADL.

 Regardless of the assessment results, once a valid, norm-referenced, standardized assessment or IQ has been entered under Communication or Learning on the IADL page, the rest of the items under Communication or Learning will become null and void.
 If the testing indicates that a child has a substantial functional impairment, then the duration question will automatically be answered "Yes."
 If the results do not support a substantial functional impairment, then the duration question will automatically be answered "No."